 The first thing to note about authentic Champagne wine is that it has to come from the region of Champagne in France.
 The rules regarding the production of Champagne are stringent and specific – but it’s what you expect from one of the world’s most prestigious wine producers.

-Many places in the world, and even regions in France, create sparkling wines exactly.
+Many places globally, and even regions in France, create sparkling wines exactly.
 But, unfortunately, those wines can’t be called Champagne.

 Most people (including many sommeliers) think Chardonnay, Pinot Noir, and Pinot Meunier are the only grapes.
 That is incorrect.
-The obscure varietals Arbane, Petit Meslier are allowed, as are Pinot Blanc and Pinot Gris.
+The obscure varietals Arbane and Petit Meslier are allowed, as are Pinot Blanc and Pinot Gris.

 During production, only the traditional sparkling method is allowed to be used.
 This method is considered the best method for high-quality sparkling wines.
 A secondary fermentation wine occurs inside the bottle, trapping carbon dioxide within the wine.
 When the wine is opened, that dissolved gas rushes out, creating bubbles.

-This production method is also extremely labor-intensive.
-Each bottle has to go through a process of riddling, disgorgement, and topping up.
-These processes include turning each bottle upside down over a period of days or weeks to allow the dead yeast cells to settle in the bottle’s neck.
-Thereafter, the bottle-neck is frozen, and these yeast cells are shot out, and the wine is topped up with more wine and a bit of sugar.
+This production method is also highly labor-intensive.
+First, each bottle has to go through riddling, disgorgement, and topping up.
+These processes include turning each bottle upside down over days or weeks to allow the dead yeast cells to settle in the bottle’s neck.
+After that, the bottle-neck is frozen, these yeast cells are shot out, and the wine is topped up with more wine and a bit of sugar.

 Champagne comes in a few different styles that allow some diversity.
 Here are the top three.

 Blanc de Blanc (white from white) refers to white grapes used for this white wine.
 In this case, it can only be Chardonnay.